-Philip completed his PhD program in Musicology at the Graduate School of Arts & Sciences, Boston University, with a double concentration in music theory and music history.
+Philip completed his PhD program in Musicology at the Graduate School of Arts & Sciences, Boston University, with a double concentration in music history and music theory.
 That same year Philip launched the Dramatic Vocalise Database, a comprehensive collection of pieces and films pertaining to his dissertation